 No. 15 - Text

-Read through the text again and think about the overall message.
+Read through the text and think about the overall tone.
+How did the composer choose to set this to music?
+What were they trying to communicate?
 How can you convey this to your choir the first time you introduce the piece?

 For more helpful tips, examples, planning worksheets, and more, see Katherine Tiefel's Great Choral Rehearsals.